 Our Vision

-SCAN recognises that Bristol desperately needs more housing - and we are actively PRO-DEVELOPMENT - but it’s got to be the right one for our community and for Bristol as a whole.
+SCAN recognises that Bristol desperately needs housing - and we are actively PRO-DEVELOPMENT - but it’s got to be the right one for our community and for Bristol as a whole.

-We really want the site to be used - but in a way that reinstates the social benefits and well being for the local community - both in Westbury Park and across Bristol, rather than being a commercially-led scheme for shareholders outside our city.
+So we really want the site to be used - but in a way that reinstates the social benefits and well being for the local community - both in Westbury Park and across Bristol, rather than being a commercially-led scheme for shareholders outside our city.

 We believe that a wiser, more responsible and more ethical approach could deliver an outstanding development for our neighbourhood - in design, purpose and impact.

-We have an entirely different vision of what should happen to this very important site within the Downs Conservation area.
 SCAN has worked very closely with the long-established Westbury Park Community Association (WPCA) to develop six community planning principles that must be adhered to.

 We are asking Bristol City Council to ensure that any development of this site complies with the following planning principles.